-The following fees have been established to carry out the provisions of Ar.
-Arkansas Pest Control Law.
+The following fees have been established to carry out the provisions of Arkansas Pest Control Law.

-License Holder License: (Must be renewed prior to June 30 annually)
+License Holder License (Must be renewed prior to June 30 annually):

-0 -20 Registered agents \$100.00
+• 0 - 20 Registered agents \$100.00

-21-40 Registered agents \$250.00
+• 21 - 40 Registered agents \$250.00

-41 or mo re Registered agents \$500.00
+• 41 or more Registered agents \$500.00

-PROPOSED RULE PROPOSED RULE Agency # 209.02

-Commercial Applicator L icense: (Must be renewed prior to June 30 annually)
+Commercial Applicator License (Must be renewed prior to June 30 annually):

-Operators Applicators First Classification
+- Applicators First Classification ...... \$150.00 - Each Additional Classification.....\$100.00 - Maximum per Applicator.....\$300.00

-Each Additional Classification

-Maximum per operator Applicator \$300.00

-Agent Registration: (Must be renewed prior to June 30 annually) #2 0.00
+Agent Registration (Must be renewed prior to June 30 annually):

-Agent

-Initial registration

-Annual renewal \$30.00
+- Initial registration......Exam Fee - Annual renewal.....\$30.00

-Non-Commercial Applica tor Certificate: (Must be renewed prior to June 30 annu
+Non-Commercial Applicator Certificate (Must be renewed prior to June 30 annually):

-Non-Commercial Per Applicator \$70.00
+• Per Applicator ......\$70.00

-Commercial and Non-Con mmercial Applicator Examination:
+Commercial and Non-Commercial Applicator Examination:

-Each classification. \$100.00
+• Each classification.....\$100.00

-Registered Agent Examin
+Registered Agent Examination:

-Per Exam \$30.00
+• Per Exam......\$30.00

 Reporting:

-Each building on which a structural pest contract is issu ied\$5.00

-Late fee (30 or more days after due date) \$10.00

-First 5 buildings treated by new licensee:
+- Each building on which a Class 1 structural pest contract is issued ......\$5.00 - Late fee (30 or more days after due date) ......\$10.00 - Each first 5 building treated by new Class 1 licensee.....\$20.00

-(Termite & Other Structural Pest) each \$20.00

-Inspection:

-Each building treated for Structural Pest found not in co ompliance:
+Inspection (Each building treated for Class 1 structural pest found not in compliance):

-First Notice
+First Notice \$50.00

 Second Notice

+Third Notice \$500.00

-5. Registration and Training: Agent Training, Examination, and Registraion:
+5. Agent Training, Examination, and Registration:

-License holders of classifications 1, 2, 3, 4, 5 or 6 shall register with the Plant Board all individuals (excluding elerical staff) employed by them to perform pest control services, including those employed for solicitation as their agent.
+License holders of classifications 1, 2, 3, 4, 5 or 6 shall register with the Plant Board all individuals employed by them for the purpose of performing pest control services, including those employed for solicitation as their agent.
 Clerical staff and persons employed for working only on the premises of the office (such as building or vehicle maintenance, cleaning, technical or communication services, etc.) are excluded.
 Each agent shall be registered only in the classification of pest control for which the license holder is licensed to perform.
-Agent trainees must be registered and on-the-job trained by the license holder within 30 20 working days of their employment.
-Within 45 working days of their employment and after the completion the on-the-job training the agent trainee must take an exam administered by the Plant Board, or a representative appointed by the Plant Board.
-Registered agent exams will be given on Wednesday of each week at a time and location designated by the State Plant Board.
+Agent trainees must be on-the-job trained by the license holder within 20 working days of their employment.
+Within 45 working days of their employment and after the completion of the on-the-job training the agent trainee must take an exam administered by the Plant Board, or a representative appointed by the Plant Board.
+Registered agent exams will be given on Wednesday of each week at a time and location designated by the State Plant

+Board.
 In the event of technological advances that allow for changes in the administration of the exams, circumstances beyond the control of the State Plant Board occur, or any of the designated dates occur on a day, when State offices are closed, the Director of the State Plant Board may designate alternate dates for the examinations.
-Until registration and training requirements have been fulfilled the individual agent trainee may apply pesticides only in the physical presence of a commercial applicator licensed operator or registered agent.
+Until registration registered, and only during the initial 45 day on the job training and examination period, the agent trainee may apply pesticides only in the physical presence of a commercial applicator or registered agent.
+Agent applicants failing to pass the exam are prohibited from performing pest control service work until such time the agent applicant passes the exam.
+If at any time an employee, other than a commercial applicator, registered agent, or agent trainee undergoing the initial 45 days of on the job training and examination, is found handling pesticides or performing pesticide applications the license holder and/or the licensed operator/s will be subject to enforcement action as per the Arkansas State Plant Board Pest Control Enforcement Response Regulations - Penalty Matrix - Violation #9 - beginning at the 3rd level of enforcement.